siderolabs/coredns/plugin/import/README.md

 *   **PATTERN** is the file, glob pattern (`*`) or snippet to include.
 Its contents will replace this line, as if that file's contents appeared here to begin with.

+Corefile may contain at most 10000 import statements.
+A glob pattern counts as a single import.
+The limit protects the configuration from recursive imports.

 ## Files

 You can use *import* to include a file or files.
 This file's location is relative to the